rocmarchive/HPL-ROCm/README.md

-This distribution contains a simple acceleration scheme for the standard HPL-2.0 benchmark with a double precision capable NVIDIA GPU and the CUBLAS library.
+This distribution contains a simple acceleration scheme for the standard HPL-2.0 benchmark with a double precision capable AMD GPU and the rocBLAS library.

-The code has been known to build on Ubuntu 8.04LTS or later and Redhat 5 and derivatives, using mpich2 and GotoBLAS, with CUDA 2.2 or later.
+The code has been known to build on Ubuntu 16.04 LTS or later and Redhat 7.4 and derivatives, using mpich2 and GotoBLAS, with ROCm.
+1.7.1 or later.

-The supplied Make.CUDA file relies on a number of environment variables being set to correctly locate host BLAS and MPI, and CUBLAS libraries and include files.
+The supplied Make.CUDA file relies on a number of environment variables being set to correctly locate host BLAS and MPI, and rocBLAS libraries and include files.
 Example values for the abovementioned mpich2 and gotoBLAS combinations might be: